 - A’dam Lookout – where you can have a beautiful view of the city

-- This is Holand – A museum dedicated to the Netherlands
+- This is Holland – A museum dedicated to the Netherlands

-- Eye Filmmuseum – Museum of cinema with a very nice bar/restaurant with a cool view.
+- Eye Filmmuseum – Museum of cinema with a lovely bar/restaurant with an excellent view.

-All of these are indoors activities and they are just a few meters from the ferry that connects the central station to the Amsterdam Noord.
+These are indoor activities, just a few meters from the ferry that connects the central station to the Amsterdam Noord.

-Another thing you can do during winter is going to the Body World, which is 500 meters from Amsterdam Central and also an indoor activity that we really enjoyed.
+Another thing you can do during winter is go to the Body World, which is 500 meters from Amsterdam Central, and an indoor activity that we really enjoyed.

 The Museums in the museum quarter are also very comfortable to visit in winter.
-In fact, they should be less crowded and more enjoyable in winter.
-You’ll need to take public transports to get there because walking 2.5 Km with bad weather isn’t fun!
+They should be less crowded and more enjoyable in winter.
+You’ll need public transport to get there because walking 2.5 Km in bad weather isn’t fun!
 Alternatively, you can spend a little more and take a Uber.